 Easter Basket Ideas That Don’t Involve Candy

-Even in a pandemic year, we still have Halloween, Christmas, and Valentine’s Day candy leftover.
+I don’t know about you, but we still have Halloween, Christmas, and Valentine’s Day candy leftover.
 Which means, now that Easter is rolling around, I don’t really want to fill another basket with candy.
 Especially since my kiddo has already had issues with cavities.
-Even though he is only 5 1/2 years old.
+Even though he is only 6 1/2 years old.

 Therefore, I always look for Easter basket goodies that don’t involve sweets.